2nd call for papers

 d.
 Equality and inclusion

 How do child-friendly cities ensure adherence to the fundamental principles of universal children’s rights, non-discrimination, inclusion, and accessibility for all, in the face of developmental and economic pressures?
+How do child-friendly cities respond to migration and the refugee crisis?

 Format for submissions